 It’s best to have a separate cooler designated for ice that goes in drinks.
 Clean and sanitize the cooler before adding ice and use a clean scoop or pair of tongs to grab ice to add to drinks.

 When it comes to the ice in your refrigerator, the high quality, great-tasting tap water delivered to your house is great for making ice.
-But keep in mind that if you have an automatic ice cube maker the quality of the ice will depend on how often you clean and maintain it.
+If you have an automatic ice cube maker, keep in mind that the quality of the ice will depend on how often you clean and maintain it.